 - 4mm Allen Key

 - And, depending on which e-bike you have, perhaps a larger Allen key (more on that in section 2 of the assembly)

 When you’ve got everything you need, go grab your bike!
 You’ll need that, too.

 - Attach the 2 bracket extenders to the basket

 - Place the basket upside down on a flat surface.
-Note that there are two holes extending upwards from the center of the basket and two holes extending out from the front rim of the basket.
-Position the upside-down basket so that the front (with those extending holes) is facing you.
+Note that there are 2 tabs with holes extending upwards from the center of the basket and 2 tabs with holes extending out from the front rim of the basket.
+Position the upside-down basket so that the front (with those extending tabs) is facing you.

-- Grab the two mounting bracket extensions (long black metal pieces, each with three different sized holes in the middle of them), the two medium-sized bolts, four washers, and two nuts.
-Slide one washer up each bolt.
+- Grab the 2 mounting bracket extenders (long black metal pieces, each with 3 different sized holes through the middle of them), the 2 medium-sized bolts, 4 medium washers, and 2 nuts.
+Slide 1 washer onto the stem of each bolt.

-- Working from the outside of the basket in, insert one bolt/washer combo through the aligned basket hole and extender hole.
+- From the outer side of that tab, insert one bolt/washer combo through the tab hole and aligned extender hole.

 - Attach the “O”-clamp onto the seat post